 "The fire has been lit,

 The God again returns,

-We turn our thoughts to the year ahead
+I turn my thoughts to the year ahead

-And the new things we will learn.
+And the new things I will learn.

 Praise be to the Goddess, The Mother of our lives!
 Praise be to the God, triumphant in the sky!"